Welcome to AshDHD

 Ashley Derges is the founder of AshDHD Learning.

-AshDHD Learning and the SPARK Care™ framework were created to provide the structured, practical support that was missing - both from Ashley’s perspective as a young person in care and later as a professional working within the system.
+AshDHD Learning and the SPARK Care™ framework were created to provide the structured, practical support that was missing, both from Ashley's perspective as a young person in care and later as a professional working within the system.

 AshDHD Knowledge Hub

-Q: What is SPARK Care?
+What is SPARK Care?

-Q: Who is SPARK Care Designed for?
+Who is SPARK Care designed for?

-Q: How is the Training Delivered?
+How is the training delivered?

 A: All SPARK Care™ training is delivered digitally through an online platform.
 Staff access pre-recorded training modules, downloadable tools and resources that can be completed at their own pace.
 There is no live training or in-person delivery.

-A: No. SPARK Care™ does not include live coaching, consultancy or case-by-case support.
+No. SPARK Care™ does not include live coaching, consultancy or case-by-case support.
 The framework is designed to be staff-led and provider-owned, supported by clear tools and shared language rather than external facilitation.

-Q: Is SPARK Care OFSTED Approved or Accredited?
+Is SPARK Care Ofsted approved or accredited?

+No. Ofsted does not accredit, approve or endorse training programmes, frameworks or providers.
 SPARK Care™ is not an Ofsted product and does not provide accreditation or guarantee inspection outcomes.
-Instead, it is designed to support providers in evidencing consistent, trauma-informed and neurodivergent-informed practice within existing regulatory and quality assurance frameworks.
+Instead it is designed to support providers in evidencing consistent, trauma-informed and neurodivergent-informed practice within existing regulatory and quality assurance frameworks.
+SPARK Care™ helps services demonstrate how values, policies and training are translated into daily practice which supports inspection and commissioning conversations without replacing regulatory responsibility.

-The principles that underpin SPARK Care™ (predictability, reduced demand, dignity, co-regulation and repair) benefit neurotypical and neurodivergent young people alike.
-In mixed settings, this often leads to calmer environments, more consistent staff responses and improved relationships across the whole service.
+Yes.
+While SPARK Care™ is designed with neurodivergent needs in mind the framework supports all young people.
+The principles that underpin SPARK Care™, including predictability, reduced demand, dignity, co-regulation and repair, benefit neurotypical and neurodivergent young people alike.
+In mixed settings this often leads to calmer environments, more consistent staff responses and improved relationships across the whole service.